Scribbling: before and after the letter

 4. What to think of scribbling?

-4.1 The scribbling starting ‘Wagon wheel n the Dutch Couple….’ is one item among this array of things.
+4.1 The scribbling shown above and starting ‘Wagon wheel n the Dutch Couple….’ is one item among this array of things.
 It seems to bear no relationship to any of the other items collected together under this reference number, although presumably they were all located together when donated or purchased and were therefore curated in this way.
 It is a scrap of paper, which is torn.
-It has crowded content, and there is writing in pencil on its reverse side which gives the impression of thought coming to mind after the pencilled writing on the top side.
+It has crowded content, and there is writing in pencil on its reverse side which gives the impression of thought coming to mind after the pencilled writing on the top side had been done.
 From differences in the writing, there are two pens used, and at least one pencil and probably two, and so it written on at least three and perhaps four times.
 It has no date, but it is internally ‘dated’ in the sense that seriality and a seeming one-after-another character to the scribbling is implied.

 4.2 Inscribed on its top side are a number of separate sets of referrants, separated by the medium of their inscription.
 They are transcribed as follows (nb. a question mark in front of a word indicating a doubtful reading; ‘n’ is short for ‘and’):